 No two vehicle collisions are the same.
 Even a seemingly minor rear-end accident can result in injuries that manifest several days later.
-If you’ve been in a rear end accident, you need to speak with a knowledgeable California auto accident attorney.
+If you’ve been in a rear end accident, you need to speak with a knowledgeable San Diego auto accident attorney.
 The attorneys at Levinson Law Group specialize in auto collision claims, including those arising from a rear end accident in Southern California.

 How Negligence Works in a Rear End Accident Case

 In any auto accident, you have to show someone was negligent.
 Negligence refers to when your actions fall below the reasonable standard of care.
 To show negligence existed, there must be proof there was a duty owed.
 With an auto accident, it’s pretty simple to show a duty exists as all drivers are required to exercise due care when operating a motor vehicle.

 Once you can show a duty was owed, you must prove the other driver breached their duty, which can occur in a number of ways.
 Some of the more common causes of collisions include:

 - Failing to maintain control of your vehicle;